 The information requested on proposal forms and project reports is solicited under the authority of the National Science Foundation Act of 1950, as amended.
 The information on proposal forms will be used in connection with the selection of qualified proposals; and project reports submitted by awardees will be used for program evaluation and reporting within the Executive Branch and to Congress.
-The information requested may be disclosed to qualified reviewers and staff assistants as part of the proposal review process; to proposer institutions/grantees to provide or obtain data regarding the proposal review process, award decisions, or the administration of awards; to government contractors, experts, volunteers and researchers and educators as necessary to complete assigned work; to other government agencies or other entities needing information regarding applicants or nominees as part of a joint application review process, or in order to coordinate programs or policy; and to another Federal agency, court, or party in a court or Federal administrative proceeding if the government is a party.
+The information requested may be disclosed to qualified reviewers and staff assistants as part of the proposal review process; to proposer institutions/grantees to provide or obtain data regarding the proposal review process, award decisions, or the administration of awards; to government contractors, experts, volunteers and researchers and educators as necessary to complete assigned work; to other government agencies or other entities needing information regarding applicants or nominees as part of a joint application review proceeding if the government is a party.
 Information about Principal Investigators may be added to the Reviewer file and used to select potential candidates to serve as peer reviewers or advisory committee members.
 See Systems of Records, NSF-50, "Principal Investigator/Proposal File and Associated Records," 69 Federal Register 26410 (May 12, 2004), and NSF-51, "Reviewer/Proposal File and Associated Records," 69 Federal Register 26410 (May 12, 2004).
 Submission of the information is voluntary.
 Failure to provide full and complete information, however, may reduce the possibility of receiving an award.

 An agency may not conduct or sponsor, and a person is not required to respond to, an information collection unless it displays a valid Office of Management and Budget (OMB) control number.
 The OMB control number for this collection is 3145-0058.
 Public reporting burden for this collection of information is estimated to average 120 hours per response, including the time for reviewing instructions.
-Send comments regarding the burden estimate and any other aspect of this collection of information, including suggestions for reducing this burden. to:
+Send comments regarding the burden estimate and any other aspect of this collection of information, including suggestions for reducing this burden, to:

-Suzanne H. Plimpton

-Reports Clearance Officer Office of the General Counsel National Science Foundation Arlington, VA 22230
+Suzanne H. Plimpton Reports Clearance Officer Office of the General Counsel National Science Foundation Alexandria, VA 22314